kjensen19/kjensen19/README.md

 - 👋 Hi, I’m Kyle
 - 👀 I’m interested in solving interesting puzzles, and finding new and unexpected ways to do things.
-- 🌱 I’m currently working in JS, Node, Python, Django(REST), React, Angular(Typescript), Nextjs, or whatever else strikes my fancy!
+- 🌱 I’m currently working in JS/Node, Go, Python/Django(REST), React, Angular(Typescript), Nextjs, or whatever else strikes my fancy!
 - 💞️ I'm open to frontend, backend, or fullstack opportunities.
 - 📫 I can be reached at kjensen19@gmail.com
 - 💾 www.linkedin.com/in/kyle-jensen-solutions